xem/3DShomebrew/README.md

 Here's what you need to buy to get started:

-- A Nintendo 3DS / 2DS console with a firmware version between 4.0.0-7 and 9.2.0-20 + a SD card.<br>
+- A Nintendo 3DS / 2DS with a firmware version between 4.0.0-7 and 9.2.0-20 + a SD card.<br>
 or <br>
 - A New 3DS with a firmware between 9.0.0-20 and 9.2.0-20 + a micro SD card.
 - An SD / microSD card reader.
 - A copy of the 3DS game "Cubic Ninja" (new or used).
+It has in the same region as your 3DS (Europe, USA or Japan).

 Note: Gateway 3DS can also launch homebrews, but only in .3ds and .cia formats.
 This tutorial will focus on .3dsx homebrews, launchable with Ninjhack + hbmenu.